Allaman/dotfiles/README.md

 ## Content

 This repo contains my public dotfiles.
 This includes configuration and scripts.
+The config should be suitable for Linux and Mac machines.

 ![](./dotfiles.PNG)